KathidB/KathidB/README.md

 ## Hey 👋, I'm Bogusz!

+All my designs are constantly refined and still being worked on.
+The designs in the portfolio are focused on functionality, and it was not a priority for them to look good at the current stage of production.

 ### Glad to see you here!
 I enjoy doing things on the computer that are challenging, and I think being a programmer is one of them.